ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+  * **Connected To:** An optional game object to which the button will be connected.
+If the game object moves the button will follow along.
   * **Direction:** The axis on which the button should move.
 All other axis will be frozen.
   * **Activation Distance:** The local distance the button needs to be pushed until a push event is triggered.
   * **Button Strength:** The amount of force needed to push the button down as well as the speed with which it will go back into its original position.